Group exhibition Renobashon

 About the project

-In the beginning of 1969 the Curacao Chamber of Commerce invited an American consultancy firm to promote the start, growth and development of small enterprises.
-After the May uprising it was very clear that all sectors of society should be included in these conversations and hereto the Renobashon Foundation was formed.
+At the beginning of 1969, the Curacao Chamber of Commerce invited an American consultancy firm to promote the start, growth, and development of small enterprises.
+After the May uprising, it was very clear that all sectors of society should be included in these conversations, and hereto the Renobashon Foundation was formed.
 The foundation used Landhuis Bloemhof as a meeting place.

-‘Leaders of different island fractions had surprising similar visions of Curacao future, but they were generally unaware of their shared dreams.’
+‘Leaders of different island fractions had surprisingly similar visions of Curacao future, but they were generally unaware of their shared dreams.’

-The opening takes place Saturday July 6, 10.00 AM with special performances of tambu-group Mi Zjilea and a theatrical performance by Rudolf Crispulo with musical accompaniment by Eric Calmes.
+The opening takes place Saturday, July 6, 10.00 AM with special performances of the tambu-group Mi Zjilea and a theatrical performance by Rudolf Crispulo with musical accompaniment by Eric Calmes.

 Participants: Ariadne Faries, Corinne Boyé, Annemieke Dicke, Bert Knubben, PITO POLO, Martie Genger, Suzet Rosaria, Giovani Zanolino, Merly Trappenberg, Morgaine Parris, Bethyamin van Nieuwenhuizen, Margarita Haakmat, Quirine Guato, Hilma Koelman, Rochelle Monte, Maghalie George, Brigitte Wawoe, Luisa Capriles, Susan Rudolph, Avantia Damberg, Giovanni Abath, Robert van Haren and Evelien Sipkes.

 * Debate.
 On August 9th the youth will get the opportunity to ask those who experienced the May 1969 uprising questions about what happened

 * Cultural event.
 On September 5th performance artists, writers and poets will get the opportunity to present their reflection on 30 May 1969.